 Saudi Arabia’s space ambitions come straight from the top.
 Crown Prince Mohammed bin Salman (MBS) has made the development of a domestic space industry part of Vision 2030, the kingdom’s national blueprint for economic development and growth, and laid out a development vision for the broader region under Riyadh’s leadership.
 The kingdom’s latest achievements in outer space even received a full page spread in the Vision 2030’s “Story of Transformation” for the year 2023.

 Saudi Arabia’s contemporary focus on outer space has its roots in the bureaucratic shakeup and consolidation that followed the crown prince’s ascension.
 In 2018, the Saudi Space Authority was relaunched as the “Saudi Space Commission” by royal decree and initially placed under the leadership of MBS’s half-brother Prince Sultan bin Salman.
 The choice was a clear signal of intent and future ambitions.
-Prince Sultan previously crewed the Space Shuttle Discovery in June 1985, as the first Arab or Muslim to leave the Earth’s orbit.
+Prince Sultan previously crewed the Space Shuttle Discovery in June 1985, as the first Arab or Muslim to fly in space.

 Today, three main bodies make up the kingdom’s space bureaucracy.
 The first is the Supreme Space Council, which reports directly to the crown prince and is responsible for developing overall space policy and strategy.
 The second is the Saudi Space Agency, replacing the Saudi Space Commission in 2023 and now headed by CEO Mohammed bin Saud al-Tamimi, which is responsible for executing policy, including astronaut training, scientific research, and international partnerships.
 The third is the Communications, Space, and Technology Commission — renamed in 2022 to include “Space” in the title — which is responsible for promulgating regulations and supervising the space sector.